frederikgram/PYGA/configuration_guide.md

 - display_info:

-        # True -> writes information about every generation and genome to stdout WARNING! substancially decreases effiency
+        # True -> writes information about every generation and genome to stdout
-                  However i would advocate trying it atleast once, to get a better understanding of what is happening.
+         WARNING! substancially decreases effiency, However i would advocate trying it atleast once to get a better understanding of what is happening.

         # False -> No additional information is printed
 ```